Pesicp/desk.mate.zero/README.md

+# DESK MATE ZERO
 # Description

 - **Picture slideshow** - New picture every 60 minutes, Picture changes on touch.
 - **Fullscreen Clock** - Wifi on, it always shows time from the first weather card.
 Wifi off, shows time from network.
-- **Weather Forecast** - Shows weather, hourly 9 hours in advance, daily 5 days, and current.
+- **Weather Forecast** - Shows temp, current condition, weather, hourly 9 hours in advance, daily 5 days, and current.
 Also shows time in selected city.
 When wifi is off the clock keeps ticking, the weather dissapears.
+Has a refresh button for manual refresh.
 - **Add City** - Add and remove cities.
 Limit is 10 cities for better performance.
 Douplicates cant be added.
 - **Power, Wifi** - Power off, Reboot.
-Turn Wifi on or off, change networks with ease.
+Turn Wifi on or off, connect, disconnect, forget networks with ease.
 - Double press/touch to lock/unlock the screen, its disabled for add city card.
-Its set up realy fast to avoid accidental lock, 0.2 seconds
+Its set up realy fast to avoid accidental lock, 0.2 seconds.
+With 2 fingers it works best.

 ---